Aarush85/finance-flow/README.md

-# Finance Flow - Personal Finance Tracker using MERN
+# FinanceFlow - Personal Finance Tracker (MERN Stack)

-## This is a fullstack application which helps users to  track their incomes and expenses in concise way, such that the user makes well-informed decisions financially
+**FinanceFlow** is a full-stack web application that enables users to efficiently track their incomes and expenses, analyze spending habits, and make well-informed financial decisions.

-This is a fully functional personal finance tracker with following features:
-* Can add expenses/incomes based on category
+## Features
+- Add income and expense transactions by category
-* Can see the expenses sorted by date in latest date first order
+- View all transactions sorted by latest date
-* Can filter based on categories
+- Filter transactions based on categories
-* can update/delete a particular expense by clicking on the three dots at rightmost part of the transaction you want to perform action on
+- Edit or delete individual transactions via the context menu
+- AI-powered chatbot for assisting users in making financial decisions

 Video Walkthrough
 `coming soon`

 ## How to run this project on your local machine
-1. clone this project
+1. Clone this project
 2. open the project folder in VS code or any other IDE you like.
 3. open two terminals side by side (use VS code if your IDE doesn't support this)
 4. firstly open terminal for backend folder by using `cd backend` cmd from the terminal opened at root directory of the folder